NURSING 3009 - Leadership and Transition to Practice

 2. Integrate an understanding of how economics and staffing affects health care provision

-3. Understand the importance of innovations in nursing, for example, Quality and Risk Management Programs and the use of e-health records and their impact on positive patient outcomes
+4. Understand the importance of innovations in nursing and their impact on positive patient outcomes

-5. Develop strategies that will facilitate a personal transition from student nurse to registered nurse.
+5. Develop strategies and resilience skills to facilitate your transition from student nurse to registered nurse.

-8. Demonstrate an understanding of the importance of ongoing professional development including construction of a professional portfolio to plan a career pathway.
+6. Demonstrate an understanding of the importance of ongoing professional development within your career pathway.

 University Graduate Attributes